undo76/raytracer-rust/README.md

 ## To do
 - [ ] CSG
 - [ ] Antialiasing
+- [ ] Area lights and soft shadows
 - [ ] Texture mapping
 - [ ] Depth of field
 - [ ] Particle emission